AnkitDimri4/Machine_LearningNotes-Project/Naive_Bayes & KNN/README.md

   - The choice of k is critical, a small k can lead to overfitting, while a large k can cause underfitting.
 The optimal k is usually determined by testing different values.

 ## **Getting Started**
 To replicate the implementations in this repository, make sure you have Python installed along with the required libraries.
-You can install them using the following command:
+You can install them using the following command

 ```bash
 pip install numpy pandas matplotlib scikit-learn seaborn